Likhita-T/FutureMakers/README.md

 Here is the link to my dataset from kaggle : https://www.kaggle.com/ruchi798/stress-analysis-in-social-media By predicting levels of anxiety, a potential solution can be found to help.
 I would use regression because it will allow me to find which variables have impact on anxiety (age, social media usage, etc.)

+Day 7 (July 12th, 2021)

+1. Tensors are multidimensional arrays and they are mathematical objects in data.
+Tensors are important in machine learning because they are a type of data structure and help encode the data.
+2. The computations that you ran in the TensorFlow programs (i.e. interactive models) in the tutorial?